chaldea-center/chaldea-docs/docs/installation.md

 Don't run multiple Chaldea instances, because the data is shared.
 Otherwise, data may be overridden unexpectedly.

 ::: tip
-The macOS installer on Github release and on Mac App Store have different app signature and may have slight difference in app.
+The macOS version is only available on Mac App Store.
 :::

 ## Auto-upgrade

 See [APP auto-upgrade](./app_setting.md#app-auto-upgrade)